Last updated · 8 July 2025

 Your self-reflection will use the same answers and matrix, allowing you to compare how you perceive yourself with your actual standing.

-With your Level set, you should meet with your Manager to discuss your gaps, looking at where you can try to close those gaps across the following quarter.
-It could also be good to set your quarterly goals to align with the gaps that have been presented.
+With your Level set, you should meet with your Manager to discuss your gaps and consider where you can try to close those gaps over the following six months.
+It could also be good to set your KPIs to align with the gaps that have been presented.
 The purpose of these meetings is also to assess your self-evaluation against how your peers and manager see your performance.

 If you climb a level, you’ll see your salary get raised accordingly to your new level at the next salary review.